afdezl/instant-vpn/README.md

 ### Scheduling

 The project includes a lambda function deployed via [Serverless](https://serverless.com/) that shuts down the instance at night.
 The rate and configuration of the lambda can be modified in the `lambdas/serverless.yaml` file.

+### Avoiding Elastic IPs

+In order to reduce the stack cost, the VPN does not make use of an elastic IP, thus on every restart of the instance, the public IP will be different.
+A lambda called `update_r53.py` bypasses this by listening to an AWS event and updating a R53 record with the instance public IP on every instance start.